 it must start with a stable foundation.

-The Creator, afraid that the world that He’d made
+The Creator, afraid that the world He had made

 might be heading for hell and damnation,